Larry Ernst's 1951 Chevrolet

 [edit] The Second Version

 In 1953, Larry made another trip down to California in order to have Barris Kustoms restyle his Chevy again.[3]
 The second version of the car featured a new set of side trim strips, 1953 Cadillac sombreros, rounded hood corners and scoops in the leading edges of the rear fenders.
-The bumpers were replaced, the rear bumper still had the exhaust leading through the bumpers, however they were located in the bumper corners instead of besides the license plate.
+The bumpers were replaced, the rear bumper still had the exhaust leading through the bumpers, however, they were located in the bumper corners instead of beside the license plate.
 The trunk was re-upholstered in pleated Naugahyde and the 1950 Ford taillights were changed with Cadillac lenses that were inverted and frenched into the fenders under a rolled extension.
-A new three tone scheme gold metallic, bronze and green paint job was also applied on the restyled car.
-Three months later, Larry could bring his "new" car back to Ohio.[3]
+A new three-tone scheme of gold metallic, bronze, and green was also applied to the restyled car.
+Three months later, Larry could bring his "new" custom back to Ohio.[3]

 Another youngster that was heavily impressed by Reverend Ernst's custom creation was Keith Ashley.
 Keith saw the car while he was in high school.
 It was the first custom car he had ever seen, and he never forgot it.
-Keith knew Burns, and watched the tedious restoration of the original car.
-Keith decided to clone the second version of the car.
+Keith knew Burns and watched the tedious restoration of the original car.
+Keith decided to clone the second version of the car in 1995.
 Harry Bradley, who patterned his La Jolla Chevy closely after Ernst's car, has called the second version of the Bel Air Royal the beginning of the end of tasteful traditional organic customizing.
 So Ashley contacted Bradley and asked him to "tidy up the original car's rambunctious and rather hastily done design changes".
-These changes involved fitting the bumpers closer to the body, shortening the overriders, extending the skirts and lower rear fenders, lowering the Continental kit, and refining the grille teeth.[5]
+These changes involved fitting the bumpers closer to the body, shortening the overriders, extending the skirts and lower rear fenders, lowering the Continental kit, and refining the grille teeth.[6]
+Keith's clone was completed in 1999.[4]

 [edit] Clones